 Fayez Abu Awad, Chief Advisor at Arab Advisors Group, noted that “A measurement of success of a regulator is in how well it manages to provide the balance between access to information and protecting the investments made in the telecom sector.
 However, regulators should remain an advocate of consumer interest.”

 “Regulators’ efforts in MENA to ensure market transparency vary.
 You would find regulators such as those of Bahrain, Egypt, Jordan, Morocco, and the UAE publishing indicators which pertain to quality of service and telecom market performance; nevertheless, seven Arab regulators omitted to publish any QoS indicators.
 Furthermore, ~50% of the regulators under study published up-to-date telecommunication market indicators while 40% published updated QoS indicators.”
 Noted, Hiba Rabadi, Arab Advisors Group’s Deputy General Manager.

 Please contact Arab Advisors Group for more details or to get a copy of the reports’ Table of Contents.
-The reports were released to Arab Advisors Group’s subscribers and can be purchased for a bundle fee of US$ 3,000.
+The reports were released to Arab Advisors Group’s subscribers and can be purchased for US$ 3,000, each.